rowan-maclachlan/cmpt-434-a2/README.txt

         Input is managed with the select function call.
 When the message buffer is full, the sender will not accept additional messages through stdin.

-TESTING
-    There are two executable files.
-In the directory sender_dir one can find the executable 'sender-go-back-n' and 'sender-selective-repeat' for parts 1 and 2 of the assignment.
-The same goes for the directory listener_dir.

-    The applications can be run as such:

-    `./listener-go-back-n 10` to run the listener program with a 10% chance of dropping an ACK.
-The message buffer size should be the same size as that given to the sender.
-Run `./listener-selective-repeat` with an additional argument for the max 'r' value.

-    `./sender-go-back-n <ip> 32000 10 8` OR
-    `./sender-selective-repeat <ip> 32000 10 8` to run the sender program with an 10 second timeout and a window size of 8.
-The port number used by the listener is 32000, and the ip given to the sender should be the hostname of the listener.

-LIMITATIONS
+(3) LIMITATIONS
     Individual messages do not have specific timeout constructs associated with them.
 Instead, the timeout is reset every time the correct acknowledgement is received by the sender.
 In practice, this means that some messages will have longer absolute timeouts than what was specified by the user.
-The message queue used by the sender was recycled for the message buffer used by the listener in the selective-repeat protocol.
-This led to an overly complicated solution, as a better approach would have been a simple array.
+The design of the message buffer used by the receiver with the selective-repeat protocol was overly complicated.
+This is because the message queue used by the sender was recycled for the message buffer used by the listener.
+A better, simpler approach would have been a simple array.
-    The added API calls were not as heavily tested as other aspected of the message queue API.